Dactylic pentameter

 The dactylic pentameter is a verse-form which, in classical Greek and Latin poetry, follows a dactylic hexameter to make up an elegiac couplet.
-It consists of two halves, each consisting of two dactyls, for which spondees can be substituted in the first half only, followed by a longum.
+It features two halves, each consisting of two dactyls, for which spondees can be substituted in the first half only, followed by a longum.
 Thus the line most normally looks as follows (note that "—" marks a long syllable, "∪" a short syllable and " ∪ ∪ " either one long or two shorts):